Josespaul/rpi_fm_transmitter/README.md

 Just get an FM receiver, connect a 20 - 40 cm plain wire to the Raspberry Pi's GPIO4 (PIN 7 on GPIO header) to act as an antenna, and you are ready for broadcasting.

-This project uses the general clock output to produce frequency modulated radio communication.
+This project uses the general clock output to produce frequency-modulated radio communication.
 It is based on an idea originally presented by [Oliver Mattos and Oskar Weigl](http://icrobotics.co.uk/wiki/index.php/Turning_the_Raspberry_Pi_Into_an_FM_Transmitter) at [PiFM project](http://icrobotics.co.uk/wiki/index.php/Turning_the_Raspberry_Pi_Into_an_FM_Transmitter).
 ## Installation and usage
 To use this software you will have to build the executable.
 First, install required dependencies:
 ```